Updating an existing short URL's slug

 cloakingdouble

-• Copy the link ID.
+• Copy the link ID from your browser's address bar:

 pip install requests